-Moving around the Sun at an average distance of 108.2 million kilometers, Venus is truly smoldering greenhouse, where no astronaut would survive the hellish environment.
-At 470º Celsius the surface temperature of Venus is more than enough to melt the lead and still have 100º left over to make the steel red hot.
-Even at an altitude of 49 kilometers, where the dense clouds begin, the temperature drops only to 70º Celsius.
-At about 68 kilometers above Venus, however, the temperature finally drops to nearly 0º Celsius.
+Moving around the Sun to perform a revolution at an average distance of 108.2 million kilometers, the planet Venus is a truly smoldering greenhouse, where no astronaut or any other living being would survive in its hellish environment.
+At 470 degrees Celsius, the surface temperature of Venus is usually more than enough to melt lead and even has 100 degrees left over to make any form of steel hot.
+At an altitude of about 49 kilometers, where the dense clouds on the planet begin to form, the temperature drops to only 70 degrees Celsius.
+However, at about 68 kilometers above Venus, the temperature drops drastically to nearly 0º Celsius, which is quite strange considering the entirety of the planet is considered hot.

-It was in 1960s that earthbound radars indicated the piping hot Venusian environment; although many scientists were skeptical at that time.
-The result, however, were verified by the increasingly sophisticated Venus space probes a decade later.
-The planet Venus, it turns out, is a greenhouse without a keeper, whose thermostat has broken down long in the past.
-Sunlight comes in as short wave radiation and heats up the atmosphere as well as the surface, but the heat is then trapped.
-(See diagram above.)
-Very little reflected heat, now in the form of long wave infrared, can escape through the dense atmosphere of carbon dioxide.
+It was during the 1960s when earthbound radars indicated and calculated the piping hot Venusian environment, although there were many scientists who were skeptical about the planet’s temperature at that time.
+The result, however, was verified with the help of the increasingly sophisticated Venus space probes launched a decade later.
+The planet Venus, it turns out, is a greenhouse planet that doesn’t have a keeper to maintain balance in its composition, and it could also be said that its thermostat has broken down long in its past.
+Because of how the planet is so close to the Sun, the sunlight it receives comes in as short-wave radiation that heats up Venus’ atmosphere as well as its surface, although the heat is usually trapped within the planet (see the diagram above).
+Very little of the heat that it gets from the Sun is reflected, and the heat that it reflects is turned in the form of long-wave infrared that escapes through the dense atmosphere of carbon dioxide.

-This process has been called the runaway greenhouse effect which goes on without being regulated by any checks and balances.
-It is a self-feeding machine which requires no further input of CO2 to keep it up.
-Presently, our own planet seems to be heading for the similar disaster.
-Unless the mankind immediately puts an end to carbon dioxide emissions, the Earth will eventually go the way planet Venus went in the past.
+The process where heat cannot escape the planet and forces its atmosphere to remain hot has been called the runaway greenhouse effect, which somehow continues to operate without being regulated by any balances or systems.
+It is a self-feeding machine that requires no further input of CO2 to keep going.
+In the present time, our own planet seems to be heading for a similar disaster wherein the temperature wouldn’t cool down.
+Unless we immediately put an end to excessive carbon dioxide emissions, the Earth will eventually go the way Venus went in the past.